ekaterinatao/Pawlull/README.md

 4. [Happiness data](https://www.kaggle.com/datasets/unsdsn/world-happiness)

 **Modified dataset**
 We have created new dataset using information from data above.
-You can find our dataset [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset.csv).
+You can find our merged dataset [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset.csv).
+You can find final dataset with filled NA values but not normalized [here](https://github.com/ekaterinatao/datatone_Pawfull/blob/master/final_dataset_imp.csv)).
+Normalization was performed in the modeling section.
 We have selected features for further analysis.
 The complete list is below.

 **Parameters**